MrEddX/docs.chatrix.one/docs/faq.en.md

      Please do not send emails or messages inquiring about dates and deadlines for public access to services other than **XMPP**.
 Inquiries of this nature **will not** be answered.

-## Do you still plan on having a free **Matrix** server with public access?
+## Are you planning to have a a free **Matrix** server with public access?

 Currently [**Matrix**](https://en.wikipedia.org/wiki/Matrix_(protocol)) is functional but not publicly accessible.
 The maintenance of this platform is much more complex and time-consuming, and therefore costs more personal time.
 It also requires more hardware and financial resources.
-In any case, I will need at least one more volunteer, experienced in **Linux** system administration, willing to invest **for free** some of their free time in the cause.
+In any case, I will need at least one more volunteer, experienced in **Linux** system administration, willing to invest **for free** some of their free time in the name of the cause.

 * * *

-## Are you still planning on having a free, publicly accessible e-mail?
+## Are you planning to have a free, publicly accessible email service?

 Email is currently functional but not publicly accessible.
 The maintenance of this type of service is associated with a significantly greater responsibility to the end user.
 Of utmost importance is the round-the-clock monitoring of the system in order to prevent security-related incidents.
 It is complex to integrate, but maintenance is even more complex and time-consuming, and therefore costs much more personal time.
 It requires a large hardware and financial resource.
+In any case, I will need at least one or two more volunteers, experienced in **Linux** system administration, willing to invest **for free** some of their free time in the name of the cause.

+* * *

+## Are you planning to have a free publicly accessible file storage cloud?

-In any case, I will need at least one or two more volunteers, experienced in **Linux** system administration, willing to invest **for free** some of their free time in the cause.
+Currently, cloud file storage is operational, but not publicly accessible.
+The maintenance of this type of service is related to the provision of an array to store a significant amount of data.
+Responsibility to the end user is a serious part of this business.
+Of utmost importance is the round-the-clock monitoring of the system in order to prevent security-related incidents.
+Maintenance is labor-intensive, and therefore costs much more personal time.
+It requires a serious investment in hardware.
+In any case, I will need at least one or two more volunteers, experienced in **Linux** system administration, willing to invest **for free** some of their free time in the name of the cause.

 * * *